A Basic Note

 Files or notes with a tag ignore

-are ignored and not present in the index, that is not searchable.
+are ignored and not present in the index.
+They aren’t searchable.

 Or